kubernetes/community/sig-cli/charter.md

   * *MUST* be an escalation point for technical discussions and decisions in the subproject.
   * *MUST* set milestone priorities for subproject or delegate this responsibility.
   * *MUST* remain active in the role.
-A Subproject Owner Will be automatically removed from the position if he/she is unresponsive for > 3 months.
+A Subproject Owner will be automatically removed from the position if he/she is unresponsive for > 3 months.
   * *MAY* be removed if not proactively working with other Subproject Owners to fulfill responsibilities.